-As its name suggests it is a fee for the maintenance of common areas (I.e., Condo facilities, lobby, garden areas, etc.) and building management services (I.e., Juristic Office, 24-hour security and building handymen, etc.).
+This is a fee for the maintenance of common areas (I.e., Condo facilities, lobby, garden areas, pool etc.) and building management services (I.e., Juristic Office, 24-hour security and building handymen, etc.).

 It is issued by the condo’s management office on an annual basis or biannual basis.
 This is a mandatory expense and late payment of this fee can result in surcharges.
 Failing to pay the CAM Fees, gives the Condo Juristic Office the authority to hinder or even stop the sale of a condo.